 Questions people ask about RDC

-This column was first published in the Red Deer Advocate on Saturday, November 18, 2017.
+This column was first published in Red Deer Advocate on Saturday, March 30, 2019.